 Brewster, NY/Brewster HS

-Hannah just a sophomore but has already spent a year in Malaysia during high school, which inspired her choice in major- international studies.
+Hannah spent a year in Malaysia during high school, which inspired her choice in major- international studies.
 It also means that she was bit by the travel bug early, and is now in her second semester of study abroad in the Netherlands.
-She is also a Chinese minor and an International Student Guide, and a tutor at the Writing Center.
+She is also a Chinese and Spanish minor, an International Student Guide, and a tutor at the Writing Center.

 She epitomizes WAC’s motto of “unhurried conversations” with her blog, “Teacups and Textbooks.”

 Estell Manor, NJ/Buena Regional HS